Experienced New York Boating While Intoxicated Lawyers

 BWI is a crime in New York, and the consequences of a conviction can extend far beyond the surface of the water.
 You need assistance now.
 Missing a deadline in a criminal prosecution or responding in a weak fashion is downright dangerous.
 The New York criminal justice system is set up for combat, and it rewards those who skillfully fight for their rights

 At E. Stewart Jones Hacker Murphy, you can expect to be treated with respect, integrity, and exceptional professionalism.
-If you have been arrested or charged with BWI, contact us today to schedule a free initial consultation by phone with at our office in Albany, Troy, Schenectady, Saratoga, or even in jail with our New York Boating While Intoxicated Lawyers.
+If you have been arrested or charged with BWI, contact us today to schedule a free initial consultation by phone (518-274-5820) at our offices in Albany, Troy, Schenectady, Colonie, and Saratoga Springs, with our New York Boating While Intoxicated Lawyers.